- How much will you get fined for speeding?

 Things that may reduce the seriousness of the offence include having no previous convictions, ‘good character and/or exemplary conduct’ or a genuine emergency.
 Though it would be unwise to rely on any these as a certainty.

-For more examples see the Sentencing Council’s own information on the 2017 speeding revisions by clicking here – but it says that even its own list is ‘non-exhaustive.’
+For more examples visit the Sentencing Council’s own information on the 2017 speeding revisions – but it says that even its own list is ‘non-exhaustive.’

 Speeding fine codes on your licence